 |

-Geoffrey’s uncle wanted him to herd cows – but Geoffrey, an AIDS orphan from Western Kenya, was determined to further his education.
-He is now a top student in Senior 5 having done well in his UNEB ‘O’ levels, and he is well on his way to achieving his ambition of becoming a doctor so that he can help other people.
-He is active in class, on the sports field and in agriculture where he has his own garden where he grows vegetables for the school.
+Geoffrey's uncle wanted him to herd cows - but Geoffrey, an AIDS orphan from Western Kenya, was determined to further his education.
+He was a top student in Senior 5 having done well in his UNEB 'O' levels, and he is well on his way to achieving his ambition of becoming a Doctor so that he can help other people.
+At LMVC he was active in class, on the sports field and in agriculture where he has his own garden where he grows vegetables for the school.

 |